Eastern State Penitentiary Historic Site is located at 22nd Street and Fairmount Avenue, just five blocks from the Philadelphia Museum of Art.

 Eastern State Penitentiary Historic Site, Inc. is a charitable nonprofit organization as described in Section 501(c)(3) of the Internal Revenue Code.
-Proceeds benefit preservation efforts at this National Historic Landmark.
+Proceeds benefit the preservation and interpretation of this National Historic Landmark.
 Thank you for your support!

 Eastern State Penitentiary is located at 2027 Fairmount Avenue, Philadelphia, PA 19130.
 You can access customized driving directions on Google Maps.

 The penitentiary is accessible to Philadelphia Trolley Works, Big Bus, The Phlash, Philadelphia Bike Tours, and several SEPTA bus routes.
 Visit our Directions and Parking page for more information.

 While we do not have our own parking lot, there is a parking lot neighboring us at 22nd St & Fairmount Ave.
 Parking costs vary.
 For exact pricing, please call Parkway Corporation at (267) 765-3665.

 Additionally, you can find parallel parking bordering the penitentiary.
 Eastern State is so large that it occupies one full city block.
 Bordering Eastern State on the west (to the left if you are facing the entrance) is 22nd Street.
 On the Eastern State side of 22nd Street, parallel parking is free and unlimited.
 The same is true of Brown Street, which borders our back wall.
 Again, parking is free and unlimited only on the Eastern State side of the street.
 If you choose to park anywhere else in the neighborhood, just exercise caution and read all signs.

 Eastern State Penitentiary is also accessible by public transit.